olilarkin/awesome-musicdsp/README.md

 - [WDL](https://github.com/justinfrankel/WDL) - WDL is Cockos' library of reusable C++ code, that is used to power the DAW Reaper, amongst other things.
 Whilst not traditionally a framework, there is so much good stuff in here, it is highly recommended - although there is next to no documentation, so it's not for the faint hearted.
 For more info about the various parts of WDL (which can be used independently), check [the Cockos site](https://www.cockos.com/wdl/)
 - [ASPiK](http://www.aspikplugins.com/) - This is a new framework from Will Pirkle (to accompany his books) which is based on the VST3 SDK and it's AU/AAX wrappers, along with VST GUI and its runtime UI editor.
 It includes a project creator and a lot of extra "nuts and bolts" code for plug-in development.
 - [DPF](https://github.com/DISTRHO/DPF) - Distrho Plug-in Framework is a nice C++ plug-in framework by falkTX, supporting lots of Linux formats.
+- [Jamba](https://jamba.dev/) - A new framework built on top of the VST3SDK & VSTGUI, with some useful extra widgets and good CMake support

 ## DSP Libraries